Free shipping on orders over $99 | $50 off orders $500+: Use code DIRECT50 | $100 off orders $1000+: Use code DIRECT100

 With so many fire pit designs, sizes, and colors to choose from, your client can easily find a model that complements the layout of their outdoor space and has all the features they’re looking for.

-No matter which fire pit style your client chooses, the installation process requires some careful preparation.
+No matter which fire pit style they choose, the installation process requires some careful preparation.
 We've provided our top three fire pit installation tips to help you complete your client's project safely!

-Common questions to ask as you evaluate your client’s space include:
+Here are some common questions to ask as you evaluate your client’s space:

 • Are there any trees located nearby?